Check Out What Whales Are Doing With MELI - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for MercadoLibre options trades today is 55.59 with a total volume of 331.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of MercadoLibre's whale activity within a strike price range from $360.0 to $1600.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for MercadoLibre's big money trades within a strike price range of $350.0 to $1600.0 over the last 30 days.

 MercadoLibre Option Volume And Open Interest Over Last 30 Days